Circassian flag: Other flags used by Circassians

-During the Adagum Assembly in 1837, each leader and their group stood at the assembly under their own banner.
-It indicates that this is how banners were traditionally used at assemblies.
-People's Assembly of Adagum was an administrative unit, especially among the Natukhaj, Shapsugh, Abzakh and Ubykh, until the reign of Muhammad Emin.
 In March 1840, during the Siege of Mikhailovsky, Russian cadet Iosis Miroslavsky noted that the Circassians used red victory banners.
 In April 1840, it was decided at a meeting near the Ubin River that each river-based area (psukh) would send 15 cavalrymen to campaigns and battles.
 Each cavalry unit joined the battle under a flag that was representing its own river-based community.
 During the Circassian assault on the Abinsk Fortress on May 26, 1840, Russian forces captured three tribal banners; two belonging to the Natukhaj and one to the Shapsug.
 Russian commanders in this battle preserved the flags they captured from the Circassians, unlike other flags.